adamsilver/adamsilver.io-jekyll/_posts/2015-12-15-why-we-stopped-tasking.md

 categories: agile
 #image: tasks.jpg
 #tagline: And how this increased our velocity
+description: Tasking can be painful when you do it ahead of time.
+Don't blindly follow Scrum.
+Question everything.
+Increase velocity.
 ---

 Scrum advocates the breaking down of stories into tasks because: it helps to estimate more accurately, encourages collaboration and helps to show granular progress.